Raedin24/School/L400/DCIT 423/Module 14.md

 1. Every router makes its own decisions based on its routing table
 2. Routing table entries of a router do not have to match that of a different router
 3. Routing information does not provide a return path

+`A stub network is one accessed by a single route, and the router only has one neighbour`